ferrocene/ferrocene/src/expressions.rst

 :dp:`fls_9mrrosm8jnn7`
 An :t:`arithmetic expression` that operates with :t:`[floating-point value]s` is
-not considered a :t:`constant expression` when it appears inside the body of a :t:`constant function`.
+not considered a :t:`constant expression` when it appears inside the :t:`function body` of a :t:`constant function`.

 :dp:`fls_fmqar6o1bwqk`
 It is a static error if the :t:`size operand` of an :t:`array repetition